rails-girls-summer-of-code/summer-of-code/students/application.md

 * who can spend 3 months (July to September 2016) working **full-time** on their Open Source project of choice.

+* who have never participated in our program as a sponsored team before.

 You do **not** have to be a student at a University to apply, and there are certainly no degree or age limitations.

 <h3 id="stipend">How much is the scholarship?</h3>